bonahona/ShellCms/readme.txt

  Version 1, 16 December 2015
  ---------------------------

  This software is an MVC framework for PHP.
-The name ShellCMS is somewhat misused as this is not in itself a CMS but was supposed to be one, until I added support for plugins and separated the the pure MVC framework and the CMS bits.
- The CMS plugin will be released later.

  License